Cohomology jump loci of 3-manifolds: Characteristic varieties and the Alexander polynomial

 \subsection{The zero sets of the Alexander polynomials}

-Henceforth, we identify the identity component of the character torus, $\Char(X)^0$, with the algebraic torus $\Hom(H,\C^*)=(\C^*)^n$.
-Laurent polynomials in $n$ variables are precisely the regular functions on this algebraic torus.
+Henceforth, we identify the identity component of the character torus, $\Char(X)^0$, with the algebraic torus $\Hom(H,\C^*)=(\C^*)^n$, where recall $H$ is the torsion-free part of $H_1(X,\Z)$ and $n=b_1(X)$.
+The Laurent polynomials in $n$ variables are precisely the regular functions on this algebraic torus.
 As such, the Alexander polynomials $\Delta_{X}^k$ define algebraic hypersurfaces,

-Write $\ZZ^1_k(X)=\VV^1_k(X)\cap \Char(X)^0$, and let $\cz^1_k(X)$ be the union of all codimension-one irreducible components of $\bar{\VV}^1_k(X)$.
+Write $\ZZ^1_k(X)=\VV^1_k(X)\cap \Char(X)^0$, and let $\cz^1_k(X)$ be the union of all codimension-one irreducible components of $\ZZ^1_k(X)$.
 The next lemma details the relationships between the hypersurfaces defined by the Alexander polynomials of $X$ and the degree $1$ characteristic varieties of $X$.

-\begin{lemma}[\cite{DPS-imrn, FS14}] For each $k\ge 1$, the following hold. \begin{enumerate} \item The polynomial $\Delta^{k-1}_X$ is identically $0$ if and only if $\ZZ^1_k(X) = \Char(\pi)^0$, in which case $\cz^1_k(X)=\myempty$. \item Suppose that $b_1(X)\ne 0$ and $\Delta^{k-1}_X\ne 0$.
+\begin{lemma}[\cite{DPS-imrn, FS14}] For each $k\ge 1$, the following hold. \begin{enumerate} \item The polynomial $\Delta^{k-1}_X$ is identically $0$ if and only if $\ZZ^1_k(X) = \Char(X)^0$, in which case $\cz^1_k(X)=\myempty$. \item Suppose that $b_1(X)\ne 0$ and $\Delta^{k-1}_X\ne 0$.
 Then $\cz^1_k(X)=V(\Delta^{k-1}_X)$ if $b_1(X)\ge 2$, and $\cz^1_k(X)=V(\Delta^{k-1}_X)\sqcup \{ \one\}$ if $b_1(X)=1$. \item Suppose that $b_1(X)\ge 2$.
 Then $\Delta^{k-1}_X\doteq 1$ if and only if $\cz^1_k(X)=\myempty$. \end{enumerate} \end{lemma}

-In particular, if $b_1(X)=0$, then $\Delta_X= 0$ and $\ZZ^1_1(X) = \Char(\pi)^0 = \{\one\}$.
+In particular, if $b_1(X)=0$, then $\Delta_X= 0$ and $\ZZ^1_1(X) = \Char(X)^0 = \{1\}$.

 In a special type of situation (singled out in \cite{DPS-imrn}), the relationship between the first characteristic variety and the Alexander polynomial is even tighter.